Last Update | September 2021

 We were told that along with upcoming changes throughout 2021 this will be taken care of, as of now the official recommendation is not to use the VPS for multiple websites, but if you insist on it Webdock supports 3rd party control panels as Runcloud, Gridpane and more.

-- Free Monitoring
+- 24 Hour Free Trial

 When all was said and done, it took me around 6 hours to make the switch, and it should take you even less if you are experienced or have used Ubuntu in the past with a similar interface.
 While lacks a cPanel like a file management interface, and as a person who has been using cPanel for years, it was quite difficult to get used to using a file manager that does not have a GUI (Graphical User Interface).
 WPML integration was smooth, and features such as WordPress lockdown truly make it unique.